kevinhennessy/Angular_Sig/Session 2/readme.md

 ];
 ```
 * Finally go back to the app-module.ts and remove the WorkoutBuilderModule import in the @NgModule configuration in that file.
+### Implementing Sub and Side Level Navigation
+We'll review the code in Checkpoint 4.3
+### Implementing workout and exercise lists
+We'll review the code in Checkpoint 4.4
+* Workout Service
+* Workout and exercise list components
+* Workout and exercist list views
+### Building a Workout
+We'll review the relevant code in Checkpoint 4.5
+* Finishing left nav
+* Adding Workout Builder Service
+* Adding exercises using ExerciseNav
+* Route parameters
+* Route guards
+* Implement the Workout Component
 ## Forms
 ### Template Driven Forms
 [Kumanan]